GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-tabs-manager/index.md

 #### Focus on a tab {: #focus}

-First, the extension will sort the list alphabetically.
+First, the extension will sort tab names (the titles of the contained HTML pages) alphabetically.
 Then, when a list item is clicked, it will focus on that tab using `tabs.update()` and bring the window to the front using `windows.update()`.
 Add the following code to `popup.js`: